Luiziene/Luiziene/README.md

-Olá, meu nome é Luiziene Alves
+-Olá, meu nome é Luiziene Alves

-Sou professora da Escola Estaudual Severino Moreira Barbosa
+-Sou professora da Escola Estaudual Severino Moreira Barbosa

-Leciono a disciplina de Tecnologia
+-Leciono a disciplina de Tecnologia

--
 <!---
 Luiziene/Luiziene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.